zoezou2015/PunLocation/README.md

 ## Joint Detection and Location of English Puns

 Code for the NAACL-19 paper: Joint Detection and Location of English Puns.
-This paper proposes to jointly address pun detection and location tasks by a sequence labeling approach with a new designed tagging scheme.
+This paper proposes to jointly address pun detection and location tasks by a sequence labeling approach with a newly designed tagging scheme.

 ### Requirements